 So you’ve made it to this blog post.
-That means you’re either confused, fed up or interested in what’s been happening regarding G Suite Apps.
+That means you’re either confused, fed up or interested in what’s been happening regarding Google Workspace apps.
 Or was it the super unique and clever title that no one else in the blogosphere has ever used?
-Either way, this post will provide clarity on the different types of Apps, a run down of notable App changes and the direction we see App Management within G Suite heading.
+Either way, this post will provide clarity on the different types of apps, a run down of notable app changes and the direction we see app management within Google Workspace heading.

 The most common question we’ve been getting recently about Apps is: What are the differences between each App type?

-Examples of a Chrome Extension are: Grammarly and the now deprecated, G Suite Training.
+Examples of a Chrome extension are: Grammarly and the now deprecated, Google Workspace training.

 Devices > Chrome Management > Apps & Extensions (hover over the yellow circle)

-Examples of Progressive Web Apps are: PWA Example and Pinterst (click on the circle+ icon in the taskbar).
+Examples of progressive web apps are: PWA Example and Pinterest (click on the circle+ icon in the taskbar).

 Apps > Marketplace Apps > Manage > Manage access to apps (main setting)

 Apps > Marketplace Apps > Whitelist (whitelist apps)

 Apps > Marketplace Apps > Click the Card (push out apps to the domain/OUs)

 Now that we’ve got a handle on the types of apps let’s regroup on a few notable app changes.
 Although these changes are a few months old, we know it’s tough to keep up with them all – so let’s dive in!